-Basic cones have hard scratchy edges which can scuff up your walls and furniture.
+Basic cones have hard scratchy edges that can scuff up your walls and furniture.

 Plus they really hurt if your dog bumps into your legs while wearing one.

-Bumping is something you’ll see a lot of for the first couple of days as your dog adjusts to the new size of his ‘head’!
+Bumping is something you’ll see a lot of for the first couple of days.
+Your dog will adjust to the new size of his ‘head’!

 So you may wish to purchase a dog cone with some kind of soft lining along the outer rim